ShylaEarl/jquery-server-side-calculator-Ukkonen/INSTRUCTIONS.md

 X Build out the server-side logic to compute the numbers as appropriate X to handle Addition, Subtraction, Multiplication, and Division.
-  Once the calculation is complete, send back the OK. (mathObject.total)
+  Once the calculation is complete, send back the OK. (calculationHistory.total)

 ***** You should do a GET request after the POST to get the actual calculation. ****